ropensci-review-tools/srr/cran-comments.md

 # CRAN notes for srr_1.0.0 submission

 This is an initial submission.
+Note that all exported functions have examples, but many lines are wrapped in either `dontrun` or `donttest`, because they download external files.

 ## Test environments